pints-team/pints/CONTRIBUTING.md

 1. Install all the dependencies for Pints, including the ones for documentation (docs) and development (dev).
 2. Tell Python to use your local pints files when you use `import pints` anywhere on your system.

+You may also want to create a virtual environment first, using [virtualenv](https://docs.python.org/3/tutorial/venv.html) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).